colab-coop/colab-coop/src/blog/markdown/how-to-start-flowing-with-flow-based-programming.md

 <img src="/assets/img/blog/on-flow-based-programming_minimap.png" class="center-element">

-..really that useful?
+... really that useful?
 Someone who is very familiar with the code may glean some minor insight, but anyone new to the code would find the zoomed-out text useless.

 Well then, what does branching in FBP (or at least my simple version of FBP) look like?